Sariohara/KihonEngine/doc/roadmap.md

 The next major planned steps are the following.

-## Game Engine planned enhancements
+## :package: Game Engine planned enhancements

 * Textures : support of stretched textures, rotated textures, and some other operations